Step 2: Academic and Study Abroad Advising

 you travel, remember that a foreign country is not designed to make you

 comfortable.
 It is designed to make its own people comfortable."

 A study abroad experience can be a life changing event.
 This is why the Office of International Education stresses the advising step of your discovery process so greatly.
 Planning is the most important part of your process, and our advising staff is here to guide you on how to do the right preparation to ensure a meaningful academic and personal experience.

-Your major, minor and the UVM Schools or College in which you are enrolled may define a great deal about your study abroad experience.
+Your major, minor and the UVM School or College in which you are enrolled may define a great deal about your study abroad experience.
 Meet with your academic advisors at least 15 months before you intend to study abroad.
-If you are a double major enrolled in more than one UVM School or College, meet with advisors in both areas; if you are an Honors College student, also speak with your Honors College advisor (email@example.com).
+If you are a double major enrolled in more than one UVM School or College, meet with advisors in both areas; if you are an Honors College student, also speak with your Honors College advisor (firstname.lastname@example.org).

 Select the UVM School(s)/College(s) in which you are enrolled for your Academic Advising Form:

 College of Agriculture and Life Sciences Word | PDF